Jaws (soundtrack): Legacy

-Spielberg later said that without Williams's score the film would have been only half as successful, and according to Williams it jump-started his career.
+Spielberg later said that without Williams's score the film would have been only half as successful.
+Similar to the film, the music influenced perceptions of sharks, with some scholars claiming that such perceptions can compromise shark conservation efforts.
+Film composers including M. M. Keeravani and Anna Meredith have also cited the simplicity of the Jaws theme as an inspiration upon their own work.

-Williams went on the work on the film's sequel, Jaws 2.
+Although he had previously won an Academy Award for Fiddler on the Roof, Williams says that the film 'jump-started' his career.
+Williams went on to work on the film's sequel, Jaws 2.
 Although the bulk of the score for Jaws 2 was original, Williams retained the shark's motif, which he says is in "the great tradition" for repeating musical themes in Hollywood serials such as Roy Rogers and The Lone Ranger.
-Although the soundtracks for the subsequent sequels were written by different composers, Alan Parker and Michael Small incorporated the main shark theme into both of their scores, with credit to Williams.
+Alan Parker and Michael Small incorporated the main shark theme into both of their scores for Jaws 3-D and Jaws The Revenge respectively, with due credit to Williams.
 I.Q.
 Hunter highlights Small's score for Jaws The Revenge as "effective variations on John Williams’ classic theme".

-The shark theme has become highly recognisable.
+The shark theme has become highly recognizable.
 As scholar Amanda Howell says, "the widely reproduced and widely recognised leitmotif ... ultimately achieved a life of its own beyond the haunted waters of the film -- and well past the classical score's aesthetic of audibility."
 It has been used in several other films for comic effect.
-Spielberg himself used it in a sequence in his comedy 1941, which spoofed the opening scene of Jaws, with actor Susan Backlinie being attacked by a nuclear submarine.
+Spielberg himself used it in a sequence in his comedy 1941, which spoofed the opening scene of Jaws, with actor Susan Backlinie being attacked by a submarine.
 It is also used in the opening of the comedy Airplane!, when it transpires that what appears to be a shark's fin is the tail fin of an airplane.
 The Spielberg-produced Back to the Future Part II uses the theme in a sequence set in the then-future 2015, when Marty McFly (Michael J. Fox) comes across a cinema showing Jaws 19.
 The animated films Finding Nemo and Shark Tale both use the music, often as part of a comment, Matthew Lerberg argues, about restoring the negative representation of Great Whites created by Spielberg's film.
 Characters in Finding Nemo hum the theme for Bruce the shark, while Shark Tale opens with Williams' theme.